keybase/client/osx/Fuse/README.md

-Xcode 7.3.1 is the latest version that includes the macOS 10.11 SDK, so we'll need it installed on the macOS where you build the KBFuse bundle. he macOS where you build the KBFuse bundle.
+Xcode 7.3.1 is the latest version that includes the macOS 10.11 SDK, so we'll need it installed on the macOS where you build the KBFuse bundle.

-Older versions of the Xcode can be downloaded from [Apple official developer site](https://developer.apple.com/download/more/).
+Older versions of Xcode can be downloaded from the [Apple official developer site](https://developer.apple.com/download/more/).
 It has to live under `/Applications`, but under a different name, e.g. `/Applications/Xcode-7.3.1`.
 Don't worry about making the naming scheme exact, as the OSXFuse builder is